To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 How can I refer a business contact to you?

 We welcome referrals.
 A referral fee of between $1,000 and $2,000 will be paid to you should the company you referred is successful in raising funds through our platform.
 Minterest reserves the right to amend or alter this incentive at any point in time.

 What happens if my customer does not make payment on an invoice?

 You would be required to repurchase the invoice(s) in the event that your customer does not make a full payment on the invoice(s).
 Your repurchase obligations will only arise 60 days after the maturity date in your invoice financing terms.

-Investors’ monies are separately controlled by a MAS regulated trust company.
+Investors’ monies are separately held by Vistra Trust (Singapore) Pte Limited, a MAS regulated trust company.